marlonrichert/zsh-snap/README.md

 # ⚡️Znap!
-**Znap** is the light-weight Git repo manager & Zsh plugin manager & that's easy to grok.
-While tailed to Zsh plugins specifically, Znap can help you manage any number of Git repos, without them needing to be plugins.
+**Znap** is the light-weight Git repo manager & Zsh plugin manager that's easy to grok.
+While tailored to Zsh plugins specifically, Znap can help you manage any number of Git repos, without them needing to be plugins.

 * [Features](#features)